Columbus Girls Academy – Georgia

 Girls and their families enjoy the tranquility of the 200-acre campus, which includes a 35-acre lake for canoeing, paddle boats and fishing, as well as hiking trails, a swimming pool, and sports facilities.
 Columbus Girls Academy is a special place where teenage girls experience life transformation and families find restored relationships.

 Columbus Girls Academy therapy involves an interpretation or identification of why the inappropriate behaviors are occurring, and then a contextualization of these reasons as a function of what erroneous assumptions are in place regarding meeting basic needs.
-Through discipleship curriculum and ongoing pastoral counseling relative to the curriculum content, the students are able to discover their incorrect assumptions and replace them with a relationship with God.

 Along with individual and group counseling, this assigned counselor is also responsible to ensure a smooth delivery of all of CGA’s services to the student and family.
 The counselor is the point of contact for the family, available to answer questions and give updates on the students progress.